luizbgomide/sovereign/arcane-traditions.md

 ### High Mage Arts

-High Mage Effort is equal to one plus their [Magic](/rules#magic) skill level plus INT, to a minimum of one point.
-Partial High Mages have one less Effort, to a minimum of one.
+High Mage Effort is equal to 1 plus [Magic](/rules#magic) plus INT, to a minimum of 1.
+Partial High Mages have 1 less Effort, to a minimum of 1.

 - **Arcane Lexicon:** [Commit Effort](#committing-effort) for the [Turn](/rules#turn).
 For the rest of the [Turn](/rules#turn), you can read any script that was not intentionally obfuscated or encoded by its writer.
 Extremely esoteric or nonhuman scripts may not be comprehensible this way; the “plain meaning” of the text might be utterly foreign to human logic.
 - **Counter Magic:** [Commit Effort](#committing-effort) for the day as an [Instant Action](/combat#instant-action) when a visible enemy mage casts a spell.
 Make an opposed INT/[Magic](/rules#magic) skill check; if you win, their spell fizzles and is wasted.
 This art only works on actual spellcasters and not creatures that merely activate magical powers.
 You can use this art no more than once per round.